-As can be seen, the Authority has assessed that under the median scenario at both 2030 and 2050 levels of global warming, it is about as likely as not that the flow regime will support objectives for ecosystem functions, native vegetation and other species, and unlikely that the pattern and volume of flow will support objectives for native fish and waterbirds.
-For flows and connectivity, it is assessed as more likely than not under the median scenario for 2030 and about as likely as not under the median scenario for 2050.
+As can be seen, the Authority has assessed under the median scenario at both 2030 and 2050 levels of global warming, it is more likely than not that the flow regime will support objectives for flows and connectivity, waterbirds and native vegetation.
+For ecosystem functions and native fish, it is assessed as more likely than not under the median scenario for 2030 and about as likely as not under the median scenario for 2050.
+No rating could be determined for "Other species", because of a lack of data.